+Proposed Change:

-Proposed Change: Section 10326(b)
+Section 10326(b)

 - (b) Applicable criteria.
 Selection criteria for applications reviewed under this Section shall include those required by IRC Section 42(m), this Section, and Sections 10300, 10302, 10305, 10320, 10322, 10327, 10328(e), 10330, 10335, and 10337 of these regulations.
 Other sections of these regulations shall not apply. - (1) If the applications received requesting State Tax Credits pursuant to Section 10317(j) of these Regulations exceed an established State Tax Credit allocation amount per application review period as described in Section 10326(c) of these Regulations, applications will be ranked in order of Tax Credit Units per State Tax Credit.
 Subject to conditions described in these Regulations, reservations of Federal and State Tax Credits shall be made for those applications of highest rank until the established State Tax Credit allocation amount is exhausted.
-If the last application requires more than the State Tax Credits remaining, that application will not be funded and the remaining credits will be added to the next funding round. - three (3) two (2) funding rounds shall be established.
-Applications with financing by CalHFA's Mixed-Income Program will be accepted in any funding round, subject to request by CalHFA and agreement of the Executive Directors of CalHFA and CTCAC, until the reserved amount of \$200,000,000 is exhausted.
+If the last application requires more than the State Tax Credits remaining, that application will not be funded and the remaining credits will be added to the next funding round. - (2) For State Tax Credits pursuant to Section 10317(j) of these Regulations, at least three (3) funding rounds shall be established.
 The first funding round shall be for a reservation of Tax Credits in January 2020 following an application review period pursuant to subsection (c).
-For applications without financing by CalHFA's Mixed-Income Program, State Tax Credit allocations shall be limited to no more than \$150,000,000 in the first funding round.
-For applications without financing by CalHFA's Mixed-Income Program, State Tax Credit allocations shall be limited to no more than \$150,000,000 in the second funding round.
+State Tax Credit allocations shall be limited to no more than \$150,000,000 in the first funding round.
+State Tax Credit allocations shall be limited to no more than \$150,000,000 in the second funding round.
 State Tax Credit allocations shall be reserved in the amount of \$200,000,000 in the third funding round for housing financed by CalHFA's Mixed-Income Program.
 Any remaining State Tax Credits shall be allocated in subsequent funding rounds during calendar year 2020.